 Image Credits on Bolivia Facts page: Shutterstock.com and own images.

-Thanks to the Grade 4 student from the Montessori Education Centre in Alexandria/USA for his input.
+Many Thanks to a wonderful Grade 4 student from the Montessori Education Centre in Alexandria/USA for his input on this Bolivia Facts page!
 Your help is much appreciated!